 Based on my opinion only, I think you’re going to see legalized sports betting in every casino within every state in the United states in the next three to five years.
 And there’s really nothing wrong with it.

-I don’t feel like going down to the casino in Columbus or Cincinnati and losing my ass at blackjack or roulette.
+I don’t feel like going down to the casino in Columbus or Cincinnati and losing my ass at blackjack or roulette -If only I knew how to play roulette.
 Put a sports book in there where I can go bet $100 on an underdog baseball team on a Friday night, and you’ll get me there to gamble some money regularly.
 There’s really no reason why I should either have to: a) be in Las Vegas or b) have to illegally place a bet with a bookie or offshore online site to bet on baseball right now.
 If you’re going to allow poker and all that other shady gambling shit like Pai Gow or slot machines (rigged) right down the street from me, you should allow me to go bet on the Pirates when they’re +225.

 I am happy the new commissioner has an eye towards the future and a savvy attitude towards this.
 Rob Manfred for Senator.